-Manage access to resources with Azure Stack Role-Based Access Control
+Manage access to resources in Azure Stack with role-based access control

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit